 So that’s what I do every chance I get.

-When I’m not writing, I’m taking care of my boy/girl twins (or should I say, when I’m not taking care of my twins, I’m writing), and spending time with family and friends, ever grateful for my tight-knit community.
+When I’m not writing, I’m taking care of my three children (or should I say, when I’m not taking care of my three children, I’m writing), and spending time with family and friends, ever grateful for my tight-knit community.
 Writing songs with my musician husband is another way I enjoy spending my time.
 And when I get a moment alone, I try to read any novel that will suck me into its world.